Hashino/Spectro/examples/mathematics-dupla.md

-# Example: Implementing Dupla-Based Mathematics Learning
+# Example: Implementing Partnership-Based Mathematics Learning

 This example demonstrates how to apply Spectro principles to mathematics education, traditionally one of the most hierarchical and trauma-inducing subjects.

 ## Scenario
-A young person from a peripheral community struggles with algebraic concepts.
+A young person from a marginalized community struggles with algebraic concepts.
 Traditional approaches have led to math anxiety and feelings of inadequacy.

 ## Traditional Approach vs. Spectro Approach